rusili/AC-Android/lessons/enums-while/README.md

 |\.next()|returns the 1st String without spaces after it|
 |\.nextLine|returns the entire String entered by a user|

+## Exercises

+Please look at your Calendars to find and follow the link to the In-class exercises for today.
+We will work on the first two together as a class (M&M Questions), then work on our own, and eventually with each other, for the remainder of the questions.

 <!---
 ## How Android is built from Java